cognix-labs/promptlab/samples/async_example/README.md

 # Async Example

-This example demonstrates how to use the async functionality in PromptLab.
+This example demonstrates how to use the async functionality in PromptLab with various models including local models via Ollama and cloud models via OpenRouter.

 ## Overview